Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Prevention or management

-• Reduce BRUKINSA dosage when coadministered with moderate or strong CYP3A inhibitors [see DOSAGE AND ADMINISTRATION].
+• Reduce BRUKINSA dosage when coadministered with moderate or strong CYP3A inhibitors [see Dosage and Administration (2.3)].

 Moderate and Strong CYP3A Inducers